Thursday, March 31, 2016

 The CryptO'pinion?

-Let's take a moment to think about this: we have an Atari ST version of Costa Panayi's excellent shoot 'em up.
-What's more, the original game has been bettered with marvellous and faithful gameplay plus improved aesthetics.
-What more could you ever desire?
-Unlike many, this is how all 16-Bit remakes should have been done.
-Well done Mark I say.
+Let's take a moment to think about something.
+This is an Atari ST version of Costa Panayi's exceptional shoot 'em up.
+Additionally, the original has been bettered with marvellous aesthetics whilst remaining faithful.
+What more could we desire?
+Unlike many, this is how all 16-bit remakes should have been produced.

 Download floppy / hard drive (ultrasatan)